 - Essential for good vision

-- Immune system booster – especially important for mucus membrane immunity, e.g. gastrointestinal, respiratory and genito-urinary.
+- Immune system booster – especially important for mucous membrane immunity and health, e.g. gastrointestinal, respiratory and genito-urinary mucous membranes!

 - Fights infections and helps wounds heal

 Signs of deficiency:

 - Dry flaky skin – a tell-tale sign are bumps on the back of upper arms called Keratosis Pilaris